endeavouros-team/.github/profile/README.md

 -- note 20 july 2025 --

-# **Because of a server problem, all 3 EndavourOS websites are not available at the moment,**
+# **Because of a server problem, all 3 EndavourOS websites are not available at the moment**

 **we are working on it, but it can take a bit.**